Chrisch2410/RoboND-Rover-Project/README.md

 ## 4.10 Image Processing Function

-Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
-Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
+Last step is to populate the `process_image()` function with all of above mentioned steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.

-And another!
+The full code is as following:

 ```python
 # Define a function to pass stored images to reading rover position and yaw angle from csv file